 If a crucial module hasn’t been updated for Drupal 10:

-Check for Alternatives: Look for alternative modules that provide similar functionality and are compatible with Drupal 10.
+Check for Alternatives: Check out alternative modules that offer similar functionality while working with Drupal 10.

 Q12: What are the system requirements for Drupal 10?